HerrNiklasLange/HerrNiklasLange/README.md

 My Name is Niklas Lange
-20 years old
+I am a 21 years old
-Undergraduate Student Second year student for Computing Science at Strathclyde and currently on a exchange year in the US
+Undergraduate Student Fourth year and final year student for Computing Science Bsc at Strathclyde.

+My passions are data science